Evade ChatGPT Detectors via A Single Space: Introduction

 Our work challenges the traditional understanding of the distributional gaps.
 We discover that detectors do not primarily rely on these gaps, at least not on those visible to humans in terms of semantics and styles.
 First, we find that even when generated text includes the phrase ``As an AI model'', detectors may still classify it as human-generated.
 This suggests that detectors do not properly utilize semantic information for detection.
 Second, we find that general style transfer is ineffective in evading detectors; only when the new style is highly intense can detection potentially be evaded.

-Our experiments reveal that detectors rely on subtle content differences, such as an extra space.
-To demonstrate this, we propose a simple evasion strategy: {\it adding a single space character before a random comma} in the AI-generated content.
+Our experiments reveal that detectors rely on subtle text differences, such as an extra space.
+To demonstrate this, we propose a simple evasion strategy: {\it adding a single space character before a random comma} in the AI-generated text.
 Surprisingly, our method significantly reduces the detection rate for both white-box and black-box detectors.
-For GPTZero (while-box) and HelloSimpleAI (black-box) detectors, the proportion of detected AI-generated content drops from roughly 60\%-80\% to nearly 0\%.
+For GPTZero (while-box) and HelloSimpleAI (black-box) detectors, the proportion of detected AI-generated text drops from roughly 60\%-80\% to nearly 0\%.
 The results are depicted in Fig.~\ref{fig:results}.

-We draw an analogy between our findings and the well-studied adversarial learning domain in computer vision, where classifiers make entirely different decisions by modifying just 1\% of the original image pixels.
-Similarly, by making only a 1\% change to the text content (adding a space), we evade detector detection.
-Notably, our attack strategy on the ChatGPT detector is even simpler than attacks in computer vision, as it treats the detector as a black box and does not use any information from the detector itself.

-Our experimental results present new and challenging obstacles for constructing robust and deployable ChatGPT detectors in open tasks.
-Existing ChatGPT detectors may overly rely on the coherence of content generated by ChatGPT.
-We hope our work will inspire further research on constructing robust detectors for real-world open environments.
+We endeavor to elucidate the efficacy of the strategy.
+We found the strategy induces a phenomenon termed as \textit{token mutation}.
+This phenomenon results in the disappearance of a prevalent token, such as a comma, from the tokenized ids, transmuting it into a low-frequency token.
+The fundamental reason for this occurrence is the discrepancies in representations, implying that subtle alterations in text perceptible to humans can be significantly divergent for language models.
+From this observation, we extend and propose a series of infiltration methodologies, verifying the impacts of different alterations.

 We summarize our major contributions as follows: